-How Will PowerScore’s LSAT Courses Change to Accommodate This New Format?
+How Have PowerScore’s LSAT Courses Changed to Accommodate This New Format?

-We are deep in the process of creating our own software to perfectly replicate LSAC’s platform and the new digital testing experience, and will make it compatible across all devices and machines: desktops, laptops, smartphones, and of course tablets.
-That way students who don’t have a tablet aren’t forced to bear the additional expense of purchasing one just for test prep—the tablet LSAC is using is over $500, for example—as they can get acclimated on any machine or device they already own or have access to.
+We developed our own software to perfectly replicate LSAC’s platform and the new digital testing experience, and it is compatible across all devices and machines: desktops, laptops, smartphones, and of course tablets.
+This way students who don’t have a tablet aren’t forced to bear the additional expense of purchasing one just for test prep—the tablet LSAC is using is over $500, for example—as they can get acclimated on any machine or device they already own or have access to.

 Having full control of our own software also means we can update and upload any questions, problem sets, or full tests into it, fine-tune both the appearance and controls as needed, and give students a tremendous amount of content without having to worry about what LSAC makes available (and when).
-In short, we aren’t relying on LSAC’s decisions about content and access, as those are often quite limited and prohibitively expensive, but will be offering our students far more freedom and practice material, all as part of their course cost.
+In short, we aren’t relying on LSAC’s decisions about content and access, as those are often quite limiting and prohibitively expensive, but are offering students far more freedom and practice material, all as part of their course cost.

 Additional Resources Online

-Similarly, we are creating an entire suite of supplemental, instructional videos in our Online Student Centers.
-They will outline precisely how the digital interface operates and what students can do to maximize its benefits and mitigate any negatives.
-Doing logic games separately on scratch paper, for instance, is a chief concern for a lot of people.
-We’ll explain exactly how to tackle that change).
+Similarly, we created an entire suite of supplemental, instructional videos in our Online Student Centers that outline precisely how the digital interface operates and what students can do to maximize its benefits and mitigate any negatives.
+Doing logic games separately on scratch paper, for instance, is a chief concern for a lot of people!
+But, we explain exactly how to tackle that change.

 Updated Publication Materials

-We’re also updating all of our course books and Bibles to match the look of the new platform, and provide further guidance on how to best succeed within it.
+We’ve also updated all of our course books to match the look of the new platform, and provide further guidance on how to best succeed within it.

 We Did it First

 We’ve been in the digital prep space longer than just about anyone else.
 Our Live Online classes for remote, virtual learning has been around for over 12 years now!
-We are extremely well-positioned to help students make a smooth, comfortable transition from paper to tablet, and by late spring we’ll have created the full set of resources to achieve just that.
+We are extremely well-positioned to help students make a smooth, comfortable transition from paper to tablet.
+We have put together the full set of resources to achieve just that.